ONSdigital/csvcubed/docs/developer.md

 some_other_instance = SomeClass("Rdf", "Lib")
 ```

-We can see demonstrate some of the helpful functionality we now have:
+We can see some of the helpful functionality we now have:

 ```python
 # Testing equality